kimdiep/algorithmic-complexity/README.md

 # algorithmic-complexity

-This is my personal project to explore algorithmic complexity, using time as a proxy.
+This is my personal project to explore algorithmic complexity, using time as a proxy and Big O Notation.
 Documents my explorations of numpy and matplotlib.

 ## Features